Nebraska's Centennial Mall: Community Zone

-The three central blocks of Centennial Mall, which stretch from "M" to "P" streets are open to automobile traffic and focus on the theme "Mosaic of Nebraskans."
+The three central blocks of Centennial Mall, which stretch from M to P Streets, are open to automobile traffic and focus on the "Community Mosaic of Nebraskans".
 The sidewalks in this area have been widened to allow donors to inscribe paving stones with the names of individuals, families, communities, and organizations from Nebraska.

 Campus Zone

-The final two blocks of Centennial Mall, "P" to "R" streets, reflect the importance of the University of Nebraska in shaping both Lincoln and Nebraska as a whole.
+The final two blocks of Centennial Mall, from P to R Streets, are called "Sparking the Good Life".
+Features here reflect the importance of the University of Nebraska in shaping both Lincoln and Nebraska as a whole.
 This space celebrates innovators, educators, and artists from Nebraska.
 Housed between the College of Journalism and Mass Communications and the Lincoln Children's Museum, this area features an art alcove, water features, and an amphitheater to celebrate and encourage creativity and artistic expression.

-Standing Bear Statue
+Standing Bear statue

 In 2017, a ten-foot-tall statue honoring Chief Standing Bear of the Ponca Tribe was unveiled on Centennial Mall in the Campus Zone.
-The bronze Standing Bear statue, created by Ben Victor, references the "Standing Lincoln" statue memorializing Abraham Lincoln which stands in front of the Nebraska State Capitol building.
+The bronze Standing Bear statue, created by Benjamin Victor, references the "Standing Lincoln" statue memorializing Abraham Lincoln which stands in front of the Nebraska State Capitol building.
 The unveiling ceremony featured dancers from the Winnebago Tribe, a dedication by mayor Chris Beutler, a reception following the event, and a sale of the artist's maquettes of the statue to benefit a Native American scholarship fund.